AbbyRead/BTW-CustomPlayerDataExampleAddon/README.md

 2. **Player joins the world**

    * `serverPlayerConnectionInitialized` is called.
-   * `PlayerJoinTracker.sendWelcomeMessage(player)` reads the stored join count, increments it, writes it back, and sends a **localized and pluralized** message (if language files exist).
+   * `PlayerJoinTracker.sendWelcomeMessage(player)` reads the stored join count, increments it, writes it back, and sends a **localized and pluralized** message.

 3. **Persistence**

-   * BTW automatically saves all registered `PlayerDataEntry` values to the player’s `.dat` file.
+   * BTW automatically saves all registered `PlayerDataEntry` values to the player's `.dat` file.

 4. **Syncing**